The best wireless earbuds (2023)

-Every pair we’ve used has stellar sound quality, intuitive physical controls, and style that just won’t quit.
+Every pair we’ve used has stellar sound quality, intuitive physical controls, and a style that just won’t quit.

 The MW08 Sport comes with a Kevlar charging case for a little less weight to carry around, and it recharges via Qi-compatible charging pads.

-The active noise canceling is decent, and they have a transparency mode so you don’t feel cut off from your surroundings.
+The active noise canceling is decent, and they have a transparency mode, so you don’t feel cut off from your surroundings.

 Gravastar Sirius Pro ($130)

-Sometimes you want your earbuds to look totally different.
+Sometimes you want your earbuds to look different.
 The Gravastar Sirius Pro comes in an alloy charging case that’s literally out of this world.

 They come IPX5 rated for sweat and rain protection and give you 4hrs of listening, with another three charges in the case.